List of Big City Greens characters: Cricket Green

-Cricket Ernest Green (voiced by Chris Houghton) is a rambunctious 10-year-old country boy.
+Cricket Green (voiced by Chris Houghton) is a rambunctious 10-year-old country boy.
 He is based on series co-creator Chris Houghton as a child.

 He is an optimistic and mischievous boy driven by his curiosity and enthusiasm, which usually brings him on thrilling adventures.
 While often kooky, he can be mature when he needs to and can take responsibility sometimes.
 He is usually the troublemaker of the Green family, prone to causing chaos or destruction.
 His catchphrase is "Bingo!
 Bango!"

 Tilly Green

 Tilly Green (voiced by Marieve Herington) is Cricket's older sister who is well-behaved and more restrained than most of the family.
 She is an amalgamation of various girls that the Houghton brothers knew.

 Tilly is wise and often imaginative.
 She is selfless and cares for Cricket more than anything, and they even have a "sibling code" which is to be invoked in the most dire of situations.
 She is also a huge animal lover, though she isn't so fond of horses, as revealed in "Horse Girl".
 She sometimes tends to overthink things and is often indecisive.
 She can get lost in characters but never forgets who she is.

 Tilly owns a sack doll companion named Saxon (voiced by Dan Stevens in "Saxon Saxability").